First Published: 14th of October, 2021 by Patrick Carpen.Last updated: August 19, 2023 at 13:39 pm

 A former soldier and teacher, a politician and family man, Community Development Officer of the South Rupununi Savannahs, Region 9, Guyana, South America, Mr. Manley Thomas, is a man who truly inspires.

 Manley Thomas’ determination to succeed in life despite great challenges and the odds sometimes stacked against him is the driving theme of this story.
-The deaths of his mother and sister while he was still young were some of his greatest challenges – but he fueled his emotions in a positive direction – determined that their lives and sacrifices would not have gone in vain.
+The deaths of his mother and sister while he was still young were some of his greatest challenges – but he fueled his emotions in a positive direction – determined that their lives and sacrifices will not go in vain.

 Manley Junior Polo Thomas was born in the beautiful South Rupununi Village of Aishalton in Region 9, Guyana, South America.
 His mother, Jenny Francis Thomas, belongs to the Wapichan Nation of Indigenous peoples from Awarewanau village, and his father, Manley Thomas (Senior), belongs to the Akawaio Nation from Warmadong Village, Region 7, Guyana, South America.
 Mr. Thomas explained that there is no specific name for an indigenous child mixed with two different nations of indigenous peoples, but that he identifies with his mother’s side – a proud Wapichan.